 What Are Parabens?

-Parabens are a very common group of organically synthesized preservatives used in cosmetics, as well as many drugs and foods.
+Parabens are a very common group of organically synthesized preservatives used in cosmetics as well as drugs and foods.
 As a group of multiple compounds, they include methylparaben, ethylparaben, propylparaben, isobutylparaben, and butylparaben.
 Like most preservatives, they are antimicrobial, meaning they prevent the growth and reproduction of bacteria, mold, and fungi.
 This attribute allows parabens to keep products safe for repeated consumption.
-All daily use, personal care products formulated with water must contain some form of preservation and parabens are a common form used in these products.
+All daily use, personal care products must contain some form of preservation.

 How Nu Skin Uses Parabens

-Nu Skin uses parabens at extremely low levels (usually between 0.1% to 0.8%) to maintain product freshness because of their proven safety record and low irritation profile.
-Nu Skin formulates its products within these guidelines for the beneficial qualities and safety that parabens provide to prevent bacteria, mold, and fungi.
+Nu Skin uses parabens to maintain product freshness because of their proven safety record and low irritation profile—and at extremely low levels (usually between 0.1% to 0.8%).
+Nu Skin formulates its products within these guidelines for the beneficial qualities and safety that parabens provide.

 FDA and CTFA Proclaim Parabens Safe for Cosmetic Use

-The U.S. Food and Drug Administration (FDA) and the Personal Care Product Council (PCPC), formerly the Cosmetic Toiletries and Fragrance Association, have thoroughly researched the use of parabens in cosmetics.
-The FDA regulates product safety, and the PCPC provides specific ingredient safety through the Cosmetic Ingredient Review Board (CIR).
+The U.S. Food and Drug Administration (FDA) and the Cosmetic Toiletries and Fragrance Association (CTFA) have thoroughly researched the use of parabens in cosmetics.
+The FDA regulates product safety, and the CTFA provides specific ingredient safety through the Cosmetic Ingredient Review Board (CIR).
 The CIR is an independent panel of renowned physicians and scientists that reviews ingredients used in cosmetics since 1976.
-Both organizations continue to review research on parabens and, as recently as 2007, proclaimed them safe and effective for use in cosmetic formulas.
+Both organizations continue to review research on parabens and, as recently as 2004, proclaimed them safe and effective for use in cosmetic formulations.

 Nu Skin's Commitment to Safety

-Nu Skin actively monitors scientific research on all our ingredients, including parabens, to ensure our distributors can offer safe and effective products.
+Nu Skin actively monitors scientific research on all our ingredients, including parabens, to ensure our distributors can offer safe and efficacious products.
 The majority of paraben research for the past 50 years supports the safety of parabens in consumer use.
-However, recently circulated misinformation about paraben studies has caused undue concern that parabens may have weak estrogenic effects.
+However, misinformation circulated about recent paraben studies has caused undue concern that parabens may have weak estrogenic effects.
 Putting these study results into perspective is important as we determine whether or not parabens are safe for use in cosmetics.
-There are many other common substances, such as soy, that have more substantial estrogenic properties, but because these substances have been used culturally for centuries without harmful effects, they do not raise concern.
-Additionally, the recent paraben studies were conducted with exaggerated levels of test material ingested or injected into test animals rather than applied topically.
-The conclusion that parabens, even at extremely low levels in a topical application, would produce a similar outcome as an exaggerated use test, is unfounded and lacks necessary evidence to support the claim.
-Since cosmetic products have very low levels of parabens, it is unrealistic to assume they could be absorbed through the skin in any significant amount to create adverse effects.
-In fact, to date, there are no scientific studies that show a causal link between topical products that contain paraben and detrimental effects.
+There are many other common substances, such as soy, that have more substantial estrogenic properties, but because these substances have been used culturally for centuries without harmful effects they do not raise concern.
+Additionally, the recent paraben studies were conducted with exaggerated levels of test material ingested or injected into animals rather than applied topically.
+The conclusion that parabens at extremely low levels in a topical application would produce a similar outcome as an exaggerated use test is without direct evidence and unproven.
+Since cosmetic products have very low levels of parabens, it is unscientific to assume they could be absorbed through the skin in any significant amount to create adverse effects.
+In fact, to date there are no scientific studies that show a causal link between topical products that contain paraben and detrimental effects.
 The CTFA asserted in a statement on April 17, 2003:

 Nu Skin is committed to protecting product integrity and providing the best results for its customers.
-The long history of paraben use in cosmetics, backed by the continued, careful research of the cosmetic industry, FDA, and other qualified sources, reassures our pledge of using "all of the good."
+The long history of paraben use in cosmetics, backed by the continued, careful research of the cosmetic industry, FDA, and other qualified sources, reassures our pledge of "all of the good, none of the bad."